-- If you are in a remote area, you may need to leave your car by walking, but do so only after the storm is over.
+- If you are in a remote area, you may need to leave your car by walking.
+Do so only after the storm is over.

 Back to top

-If a tornado is detected in your area, follow the tips listed below to stay safe.
+If a tornado is detected in your area, follow the tips listed here to stay safe: